ashbournehouse/udacity-sparkify/README.md

 # README for udacity-sparkify

-This repository contains my submission for the 2nd Project in Udacity's Data Engineering Nanodegree.
+This repository contains my submission for the 2nd Project in Udacity's Data Engineering nanodegree.

 The default way to submit this project is using online Jupyter workbooks.
-In order to learn more the basic set-up and configuration of Apache Cassandra, I have chosen to run a local, single-node, Cassandra installation and connect to that.
+In order to learn more the basic set-up and configuration of Apache Cassandra, I have chosen to run a local, single-node, Cassandra installation and connect to that using a standard Python code file.

 ***
-> In the code below the address of the Cassandra node is substitted with "aaa.bb.ccc.ddd".
+> In the code below the address of the Cassandra node is substituted with "aaa.bb.ccc.ddd".
 If you
-> are rnning this code with your own stand-alone server you will need to substitute in the correct
+> are running this code with your own stand-alone server you will need to substitute in the correct
 > IP address.
 ***